crunchmail/crunchmail-client-php/docs/entities.rst

 collections of entities or a single entities.

-In case of entities, the object returned might be a generic one (class Entities\GenericEntity) or specific, like Entities\MessageEntity for the messages.
+In case of entities, the object returned might be a generic one (class Crunchmail\Entities\GenericEntity) or a specific, like Crunchmail\Entities\MessageEntity for the messages.
 Specific entities will have special methods that abstract the use of the API.

 You will be able to access the fields returned by the API directly, using the magic properties of the entitiy: